 showed that kuzu root can reduce fever, lower blood pressure, regulate blood sugar levels and it has anti-inflammatory and anti-bacterial benefits.
 Kuzu demonstrably reduces the appetite for alcoholic beverages and other addictive substances.
 In Japan, it is successfully used as a supportive tool in alcoholism treatment.

 The effects of kuzu vary according to its processing.
-However, since you are not a resident of China, it is likely that you will not come across fresh or dried root.
+However, since you are not a resident of China, it is likely that you will not come across the fresh or dried root.
 Instead, you will encounter it as a starch that is suitable for thickening soups, as a medicinal ingredient for tea and as part of other recipes.
 If you have a Japanese grocery store nearby, you can get e.g. kuzu noodles.
 Kuzu starch is also absolutely indispensable for the production of homemade tofu.

 Side Effects and Cautions

-Individuals with weak stomach or hypotension should take kuzu root with caution.
+Individuals with a weak stomach or hypotension should take kuzu root with caution.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.